 Vision Marine Technologies Inc. Announces the Resignation of Mr. Renaud Cloutier from the Board

-/EIN News/ -- MONTREAL, Jan.
-31, 2023 (GLOBE NEWSWIRE) -- Vision Marine Technologies Inc. (NASDAQ: VMAR) (“Vision Marine” or the “Company”), a global leader and innovator within the performance electric recreational boating industry, today announced the resignation of Mr. Renaud Cloutier from the Board of Directors for personal reasons.
+MONTREAL, Jan.
+31, 2023 (GLOBE NEWSWIRE) -- Vision Marine Technologies Inc. VMAR ("Vision Marine" or the "Company"), a global leader and innovator within the performance electric recreational boating industry, today announced the resignation of Mr. Renaud Cloutier from the Board of Directors for personal reasons.

 Vision Marine is currently interviewing a number of potential candidates to join the Board and expects to make an appointment announcement in the coming weeks.